Seattle Central College Counseling Department Frequently Asked Questions.

 A student is currently acting out in class and is creating a safety hazard for the teacher and the other students in the class.
 Can I contact a counselor to come handle this situation?

 No. In a situation involving the immediate safety of students and staff/faculty campus security or 911 should be immediately contacted.
 According to Washington State law, counselors are prevented from practicing outside of their areas of competence.
-At this point in time counselors at Seattle Central are not trained to provide “real-time” de-escalation to students with severe/acute behavior stemming from a mental health disorder or substance abuse.

 A student tells me that they are fantasizing about suicide.
 Should I refer the student to a counselor?

 Yes.
 Immediately.
 Our counselors can offer resources and support to assist students with these feelings.